ElloTechnology/full-stack-test/README.md

 - Handling Wrapping: When the text is wrapped to fit within the available space, ensure that punctuation marks remain adjacent to the words they belong to.
 For instance, if "The quick-thinking boy earned 50 pennies." is wrapped, make sure that the `"` remains next to `The`, and they do not end up on different lines, even if the screen size is adjusted.

-**Tip**: Avoid splitting the page content using spaces or other punctuation marks and then relying on the index to obtain the token.
-This approach may fail in certain edge cases, such as when dealing with hyphens.
-Instead, consider how you can utilize the token positions to extract clickable words.
-For example, `The` should be a clickable word, but not the quoted version, `"The`.
-Ensure that the displayed page content remains unchanged, preserving punctuation and capitalization.
+**Tip**: Avoid splitting the page content using space delimeters then relying on the index to obtain the token.

 ![](https://github.com/ElloTechnology/full-stack-test/blob/main/ezgif-4-61ef17b8bc.gif)